CosmoStat/wf-psf/docs/source/configuration.md

 |`plotting`| This pipeline task is a utility feature for generating plots for the various metrics.|
 |`simPSF`| This pipeline task is used to simulate stellar PSFs to used as training and test data for the training procedure.<br> (Currently, it runs as a separate code and is not triggered by the command `wavediff`).|

-Configuring WaveDiff to execute one or more of the pipeline tasks (e.g. training, metrics, or plotting) is done by providing as input a specific configuraton file.
+Configuring WaveDiff to execute one or more of the pipeline tasks (e.g. `training`, `metrics`, or `plotting`) is done by providing as input a specific configuraton file.

 The directory tree below shows the various configuration files with their own unique settings for executing a specific task in WaveDiff: